FarahBaracat/farahbaracat.github.io/index.md

 #### A little bit more about me
 📍 I am Egyptian, from Cairo 🇪🇬, currently living in Zurich 🇨🇭.

 👩🏻‍🎓 I earnt a French Baccalaureate from L'Ecole du Sacré-Coeur in 2011.
-I then pursued a bachelor degree in Electronics from the American University in Cairo.
+I then pursued a bachelor degree in Electronics Engineering from the American University in Cairo.
 In 2018, I moved to Zurich for my master's degree in Neural Systems and Computation, ETH/University of Zurich (UZH).
 Recently, I started my PhD at ETH/UZH.

 🎾 I am passionate about Tennis.
 I learnt to play at the age of 6 and competed in national and international competition until I was 24 years old.
 Although I don't compete anymore, I still play once or twice a week for the love of the game 😇 (if you want to play just hit me up).